corda/corda-docs/content/en/docs/corda-os/4.6/node-upgrade-notes.md

 ## Step 5.
 Update configuration

-Remove any `transactionIsolationLevel`, `initialiseSchema`, or `initialiseAppSchema` entries from the database section of your configuration
+Remove any `transactionIsolationLevel`, `initialiseSchema`, or `initialiseAppSchema` entries from the database section of your configuration.

 ## Step 6.
 Start the node with `run-migration-scripts` sub-command